neu-se/CS4530-Fall-2024/tutorials/week1-apirequests-postman.md

-# Tutorial: How to Install and Use Postman
+# Tutorial: Guide to API Requests and Installing Postman

 ## Contents
 - [Introduction to API Requests and Postman](#introduction-to-api-requests-and-postman)